A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Introduction

-One of the largest available labelled datasets for task-oriented dialogues is MultiWOZ, which is a multi-domain dialogue dataset annotated via crowd-sourcing.
+One of the largest available labelled datasets for task-oriented dialogues is MultiWOZ, which is a multi-domain dialogue dataset annotated via crowdsourced annotators.
 The challenges in achieving consistent and precise human annotations are apparent in all versions of MultiWOZ~\citep{budzianowski2018multiwoz,eric2019multiwoz21,zang2020multiwoz22,han2020multiwoz23,ye2022multiwoz24}.
-Despite manual corrections in the most recent edition, model performance has plateaued, not due to limitations in the models, but as a result of data inconsistencies~\citep{li2020coco}.
+Despite manual corrections in the most recent edition, model performance has plateaued, not due to limitations in the models, but as a result of data inconsistencies~\citep{li2020coco,feng-etal-2023-chatter,ruppik-etal-2024-local}.

+Addressing the omnipresent issue of unreliable labels, as evident in the MultiWOZ dataset, is a common problem that affects the quality and reliability of supervised learning systems.
+In order to mitigate these issues and enhance the robustness of model training, we propose a novel methodology.

-In this work we present CAMELL, a pool-based active learning approach for sequential multi-output tasks.
-Given an underlying supervised learning model that can estimate confidence in its predictions, CAMELL substantially reduces the required labelling effort and is robust to annotation errors.
-CAMELL comprises of: \begin{itemize} \item A selection component that selects a subset of time-steps and output categories in input sequences to be labelled by experts rather than whole sequences, as is normally the case. \item A self-supervision component that uses self-generated labels for the remaining time-steps and output categories within selected input sequences. \item A label validation component which examines the reliability of the human-provided labels. \end{itemize} We assess the feasibility of CAMELL's selection and self-supervision components within an idealised setting for machine translation.
-Encouraged by the results of the feasibility study, we then apply all components of CAMELL to the dialogue belief tracking task.
-Notably, we achieve $\bm{95\%}$ of a tracker's full-training dataset performance using merely $\bm{16\%}$ of the expert-provided labels.
+In this work, we present CAMEL, a pool-based semi-supervised active learning approach for sequential multi-output tasks.
+Given an underlying supervised learning model that can estimate confidence in its predictions, CAMEL substantially reduces the required labelling effort.
+CAMEL comprises: \begin{itemize} \item A selection component that selects a subset of time-steps and output categories to be labelled in input sequences by experts rather than whole sequences, as is normally the case.

+\item A self-supervision component that uses self-generated labels for the remaining time-steps and output categories within selected input sequences.